-Zapier is powerful workflow automation tool that enables you to integrate different applications to create workflows of any complexity, and Backendless is excited to join the Zapier ecosystem.
+Zapier is powerful workflow automation tool that enables you to integrate different applications to create workflows of any complexity.
+With our Zapier Integration, Backendless is excited to join the Zapier ecosystem.

 A common problem facing code-based developers and no-code makers alike is the proliferation of tools that make their app run.
 This is a problem because it’s not uncommon to have three, four, five, six, or more different platforms involved in your app’s workflow.